matthewturner/alexa-salus-it500/README.md

 The last intent can take an optional duration which can be any valid time statement (eg 20 minutes or 3 hours).

-**NB** This feature is experimental

-* It is optional and requires a hosted lambda and step function
+* It is optional and requires a hosted lambda, step function and dynamodb table
 * Cancellation of the hold-time is not yet supported; the boiler will switch off
 * Updating the hold-time is not yet supported; if you request a second hold-time they will both executed when their respective times elapse